Share:

 • To respond in a swift and timely manner to humanitarian crises

-• To deliver efficient and effective humanitarian aid to all people affected by crisis
+• To deliver efficient and effective humanitarian action to all people affected by crisis

 • To follow the relevant codes of conduct and best practices